-My research interest includes various aspects of natural language processing, especially semantics and knowledge discovery on large corpora.
+My research interest includes various aspects of natural language processing, focusing on semantics and knowledge discovery on large corpora.
 My recent work lies at the crossroads between question answering, information extraction and information retrieval.

-In addition to natural languages, I'm also interested in the theory of programming languages, especially the construction of expressive, typesafe DSLs for various domain applications.
+In addition to natural languages, I'm also interested in programming languages: I design expressive, typesafe DSLs for various domain applications (e.g. deep learning).

 My full CV can be found here.